-Creating web applications with the help of Entity Framework
+Creating web applications with Entity Framework

-This chapter will describe the process of creating web applications for the Firebird DBMS with the help of Entity Framework and the Visual Studio 2015 environment.
+This chapter will describe how to create web applications with Firebird as the back-end, using Microsoft Entity Framework and the Visual Studio 2015 environment.

-It is the peculiarities of creating web applications that this chapter deals with, while the basic principles of working with Entity Framework and Firebird were described in the previous chapter called Creating Applications with Entity Framework.
+IIn this chapter, we examine the specifics of creating a web application with this framework.
+The basic principles for working with Entity Framework and Firebird are described in the previous chapter, Creating Applications with Entity Framework.

-The .NET platform offers two main frameworks for creating web applications: ASP.NET Web Forms and ASP.NET MVC.
-I prefer using the MVC pattern so it is this technology that will be described hereinafter.
+The .NET platform offers two main frameworks for creating web applications developed as "active server pages" (ASP): ASP.NET Web Forms and ASP.NET MVC.
+I prefer using the MVC pattern so it is this technology that we will beexamining.

-The ASP.NET MVC platform is a framework for creating websits and web applications through implementing the MVC pattern.
+The ASP.NET MVC platform is a framework for creating websites and web applications through implementing the model-view-controller (MVC) pattern.

-The concept behind the MVC (model - view - controller) pattern means that an application is divided into three parts:
+The concept behind the MVC pattern breaks down an application into three parts:

 Controller.
-Controllers provide interaction with the user, work with the model and also the choice of view displaying the user interface.
-In an MVC application, views only display data while the controller handles the input and responds to user activities.
-For instance, the controller can process strings values in a query and sends them to the model that can use these values to send a query to the database.
+Controllers work with the model and provide interaction with the user.
+They also provide view options for displaying the user interface.
+In an MVC application, views only display data while the controller handles the input and responds to user activities.As an example, the controller can process strings values in a query and send them to the model, which can use these values to send a query to the database.

-View — is actually the visual part or the user interface of the application.
-The user interface is usually created on the basis of data from the model.
+View —the visual part of application's user intervace.
+The user interface is usually created to reflect the data from the model.

 Model.
-Model objects are parts of the application implementing the logic of working with the application data.
-Model objects often receive and save the status of the model in the database.
+Model objects are the parts of the application that implement the logic for working with the application data.
+Model objects typically receive the status of the model and save it in the database.

-You can represent the general diagram of interaction between these components in the following way:
+Interaction between these components can be represented in the following general diagram:

+Denis: this diagram needs to be redrawn in English.

-The MVC pattern makes it possible to create applications whose various aspects (input logic, business logic and interface logic) are divided but quite closely interact with each other.
-This diagram shows where each of the logic types is located in the application.
-The user interface is situated in the view.
-The input logic is located in the controller.
-And the business logic takes its place in the model.
-This division allows you to work with complex structures while developing the application because it ensures the implementation of only one aspect at a time.
-For instance, the developer can focus on creating a view separately from the business logic.
+The MVC pattern enables the creation of applications whose logical aspects--input, business and interface--are separated but interact closely with one another.
+The diagram illustrates the location of each logic type in the application:

+The user interface in the view

+The input logic the controller

+The business logic in the model

+This separation allows you to work with complex structures while developing the application because it ensures discreteimplementation of each aspect.
+The developer can focus on creating a view separately from implementing the business logic.

-You can find more comprehensive information about the ASP.NET MVC technology at the website of the ASP.NET community.
+More comprehensive information about the ASP.NET MVC technology can be found at the website of the ASP.NET community.

+Software Stack

-Besides libraries for working with Firebird, Entity Framework and MVC.NET, we will need a lot of JavaScript libraries in order to support a responsive interface, such as jquery, jquery-ui, Bootstrap, jqGrid.
-In this example, we have tried to make the interface of a web application closer to that of desktop applications by extensively using grids for views and modal windows for data input.
+Along with the libraries for working with Firebird, Entity Framework and MVC.NET, we will need a number of JavaScript libraries to support a responsive interface, such as jquery, jquery-ui, Bootstrap, jqGrid.
+In this example, we have tried to make a web application whose interface is similar to a desktop UI, by employing grids for views and modal windows for data input.

 Preparing Visual Studio 2015 for working with Firebird

-For Visual Studio to work with the Firebird DBMS, you will have to make some additional steps that were described in detail in the "Preparing Visual Studio 2015 for working with Firebird" section of the previous chapter "Creating Applications with Entity Framework".
+For Visual Studio to work with the Firebird DBMS, you will have to take some additional steps that are described in detail in the "Preparing Visual Studio 2015 for working with Firebird" section of the previous chapter "Creating Applications with Entity Framework".

 Creating a project

-In this part, we will show how to create the framework of an MVC.NET application with the help of the Visual Studio wizards.
+In this part, we will show how use the Visual Studio wizards to create the framework of an MVC.NET application.

-So let us open File -> New -> Project in Visual Studio 2015 and create a new project.
-Let us name it FBMVCExample.
+Open File -> New -> Project in Visual Studio 2015 and create a new project named FBMVCExample.

+Denis: English-language screenshots!